-While investment risk can’t be eliminated, it can certainly be managed.
+While investment risk can’t be eliminated, it can be managed.

-The saying ‘don’t put all your eggs in one basket’ applies perfectly to investments.
-Instead, you could consider putting your money in a range of investments.
-That way if one loses money, it could be balanced out by your other investments.
-This is known as diversification and it can be an effective method for spreading your risk.
+You could spread your risk by putting your money in a range of investments.
+That way, if one loses money, it could be balanced out by your other investments – known as diversification.
+This can be an effective method of investment risk management.

-Perhaps the easiest way to diversify is to buy into a multi-asset fund.
-These funds contain many investments, rather than just one, so they can be less risky than buying individual shares in a single company.
-Bear in mind that funds are assigned different risk profiles and that some funds are rated as high risk.
+The easiest way to diversify is to buy into a multi-asset fund, which contains many investments (rather than just one) so they can be less risky than buying individual shares in a single company.

-Another benefit of multi-asset funds is they’re professionally managed to ensure that they maintain their risk level.
-Again, this can make them less risky than investing directly in shares, whose performance is often at the mercy of unexpected events.
+Multi-asset funds are professionally managed to ensure that they maintain their risk level.
+This can make them less risky than investing directly in shares, whose performance is often at the mercy of unexpected events.

-If you’re considering investing in a diversified portfolio, HSBC's Global Strategy Portfolios are a range of 5 multi-asset funds that cater to different appetites for risk.
-Whether you’re cautious or adventurous with your money, we have a portfolio here that may interest you.
+If you’re considering investing in a diversified portfolio, HSBC's Global Strategy Portfolios are multi-asset funds that cater to different appetites for risk.
+Whether you’re cautious or adventurous with your money, we have a portfolio that may interest you.

-If you’re likely to need your money within 5 years, investing might not be right for you.
-You should think of investments as medium-to-long term commitments, meaning you should be prepared to hold them for at least 5 years to give your money its best chance to grow.
+Investments should be seen as a medium to long term commitment.
+This means, you should be prepared to hold them for at least 5 years to give your money the best chance to grow.

-That’s why you should always have between 3 and 6 months’ worth of expenses saved in an emergency fund before you start investing.
+Ideally, you should have an emergency fund – between 3 and 6 months’ worth of living expenses –before you start investing.
 That way, if the markets have a wobble, you won’t have to sell before your investment has chance to recover.

-When you’re young, you can afford to place your retirement savings in a more aggressive portfolio.
-As you get closer to retirement, you’ll generally want to be more conservative as you’ll have less time to ride out any turbulence.
+When you’re young, for example, you can afford to place your retirement savings in a more aggressive portfolio.
+As you get closer to retirement, you may be more cautious with your investments as you’ll have less time to ride out any turbulence.